killerducky/learn-to-play-go.github.io/content/_index.md

 {{< black "Joshua Batson" >}}<br>
 Who also helped immensely with the texts, and was an endless source of inspiration and ideas for new features.
     <br><br>
-{{< black "AdamR" >}}<br>
-The buck stops with him and he wouldn't have it any other way.
-Always quick to credit others while doing the Lion King's share himself.
-George Bernard Shaw said, “There are those that look at things the way they are, and ask why?
-I dream of things that never were, and ask why not?”
-That's why the Go community is so lucky to have AdamR actually make things happen.
-Thankyou AdamR.
-(Ed.)

   {{< /wrapper >}}